Celebrating self-expression as a basic human right essential for the

 George Critchlow, Gonzaga law professor is still helping out.

-To summarize his legal battle:
+To summarize the legal battle:

 The following ammendment was made to SMC 10.40.010 of the Spokane Municipal Code: